kleverrobot/blog/_posts/new-beginning.md

 Today is my first official day on the job as founder and CEO of a BC based tech company.
 We have 2 employees (including me), no customers, no revenue and no product.
 What could possibly go wrong?

-We are in WAY over our heads and I’m already loving every moment of it.
+We are in WAY over our heads and I’m already loving every moment.
 I know that we are in the honeymoon phase.
 I know that the wave of struggle is on the horizon.
 Luckily for me, I have a wealth of experiences to draw from.
 I learned from some of the best leaders in the industry and feel confident in my ability to navigate this journey.

 I can’t wait to share our product with the world.
 I plan to keep writing about our journey, our products and my learnings over the years of shipping software.
 Until then, see you later and thanks for reading 👋